jackgray/narc_arch/docs/source/index.rst

 local + cloud with Kubernetes, MinIO, Concourse CI, MongoDB, and Budibase.

-This documentation aims to address all needs to an analysis system.
+This documentation aims to address all needs of an analysis system.

 - Storage